about pass the feather

 Indigenous Women's Arts Conference

 Dawn is the organizer of the Indigenous Women's Arts and Entrepreneurship Conference.
-This event is held in Ottawa and offers free traditional Indigenous arts workshops to hundreds of Indigenous women.
+This event is held in Ottawa and offers free traditional Indigenous arts workshops to hundreds of Indigenous women and girls.
 The conference also boasts a diverse vendor membership; dozens of artists sell their products in the shopping centre during the IWAC.

 Indigenous Arts Collective of Canada & IndigenARTSY

 Dawn is the creator of IndigenARTSY.com.
-Under the umbrella of the Indigenous Arts Collective of Canada, Dawn has created the largest on line Indigenous artist collective and launched a new on line marketplace to advance Indigenous arts and artists.
+Under the umbrella of the Indigenous Arts Collective, Dawn has created the largest on line Indigenous artist collective and launched a new on line marketplace to advance Indigenous arts and artists.

 Graphic Design